fu3nori/Translation_CMS_Sample/README.md

 Translation_CMS_Sample
 Outline
-Sample of registering sentences from Japanese to 4 languages simultaneously in CMS based on cakephp3.8 php5.6 required Build DB from migration files after git clone
+Sample of registering sentences from Japanese to 4 languages simultaneously in CMS based on cakephp3.8 php5.6 required Build DB from trans.sql files after git clone

 Usage
 Access to controller trans